-His primary research areas are: cultural studies, youth studies, critical pedagogy, popular culture, media studies, social theory, and the politics of higher and public education.
+His primary research areas are: cultural studies, youth studies, critical pedagogy, popular culture, media studies, social theory, neoliberalism, and the politics of higher and public education.
 He is particularly interested in what he calls the war on youth, the corporatization of higher education, the politics of neoliberalism, public pedagogy, the educative nature of politics, the rise of various youth movements across the globe, and the assault on civic literacy and the collapse of public memory.

 23 April 2017.
 Philosopher Henry Giroux on the Culture of Cruelty and Donald Trump: America is “a Democracy on Life Support — It Can’t Breathe,” Salon.